JosephLeTendre/LightFeather-BackendEngineerCodingChallenge/README.md

 # Closing Thoughts

-  -This was my first time looking into the Spring Book framework and using Docker.
+This was my first time looking into the Spring Book framework and using Docker.
 I was not able to complete all the tasks, but in the limited amount of time I was    given and while starting from scratch I think I made some good progress.
 This was overall a good learning experiences and a fun project to work on for a couple of hours.